 Let's get practical.
 How exactly can an AI keyboard help with that resume that's been sitting half-finished in your drafts?

 First, it tackles the hardest part: those achievement bullets.
 Most people struggle with how to describe what they did at previous jobs.
 Either they're too vague ("Helped improve sales") or too detailed without highlighting the impact.
-Good AI keyboards can transform a weak bullet like "Responsible for customer service" into "Resolved 50+ customer inquiries daily, maintaining a 98% satisfaction rating."
+Good AI keyboards can transform a weak bullet like "Responsible for customer service" into "Resolved 50+ customer inquiries daily, maintaining a 98% satisfaction rating and reducing complaint escalations by 35%."

 Here's a before-and-after example of how AI can transform resume bullets: